nvs/lua-stormlib/README.md

 ## Documentation

-For details regarding functionality, please consult the source files of this library (or see the [Examples](#examples) section).
+For details regarding functionality, please consult the source files of this library.
 It should be noted that an attempt has been made to adhere to the inferface provide by Lua's [I/O] library.
+For references of how to use **lua-stormlib**, see the [Examples](#examples) section.

 For the majority of the functions, if an error is encountered, `nil` will be returned, along with a `string` describing the error, and a `number`